wfgilman/plaid-elixir/README.md

   root_uri: "https://development.plaid.com/",
   client_id: "your_client_id",
   secret: "your_secret",
+  http_client: PlaidHTTP, # optional
-  httpoison_options: [timeout: 10_000, recv_timeout: 30_000]
+  http_options: [timeout: 10_000, recv_timeout: 30_000] # optional
 ```

 By default, `root_uri` is set by `mix` environment.
 You can override it in your config.
 - `dev` - development.plaid.com
-- `prod`- production.plaid.com
+- `prod` - production.plaid.com

+Finally, you can specify your HTTP client of choice with `http_client` in a module that implements the
+`PlaidHTTP.call/6` behaviour.
+Under the hood, the HTTP client implementation uses [Tesla](https://github.com/teamon/tesla)
+for middleware and [hackney](https://github.com/benoitc/hackney) as the actual HTTP client adapter, which
-Finally, you can pass in custom configuration for [HTTPoison](https://github.com/edgurgel/httpoison), the HTTP client used by this library.
+is the HTTP client used by prior versions of this library.
+If this no value is provided, the library
+will use the default implementation, `PlaidHTTP`.

+The `http_options` key specifies the custom configuration for HTTP client adapter.
 It's recommended you
 extend the receive timeout for Plaid, especially for retrieving historical transactions.
+In the code
+snippet above, `[timeout: 10_000, recv_timeout: 30_000]` are timeout options understood by hackney.

 ## Runtime configuration